 - Is a REP required to file an Annual Report with the Commission?

-- Yes, an Option 1 REP shall file its Annual Report on March 5, or 65 days after the REP's or its guarantor's fiscal year, and file its Semi-Annual Report (financial only) on August 15, or 225 days after the end of the REP's or its guarantor's fiscal year.
+Yes, an Option 1 REP must file its Annual Report on March 5, or 65 days after the REP's or its guarantor's fiscal year, and file its Semi-Annual Report on August 15, or 225 days after the end of the REP's or its guarantor's fiscal year

-- Can REP certification be suspended/revoked by the Commission?
+- Can REP certification be suspended or revoked by the Commission?

-- Yes.
-Pursuant to PURA § 39.356, certification can be suspended or revoked for violating PURA or Commission Rules, including violation of the financial standards established in the rule.
-See § 25.107(j).
-Administrative penalties can also be imposed under PURA § 15, Subchapter B.
+Yes.
+In accordance with PURA § 39.356, certification can be suspended or revoked for violating PURA or Commission Rules, including violation of the financial standards established in 16 TAC § 25.107.
+See § 25.107(k) and (l).
+Administrative penalties can also be imposed under PURA Chapter 15, Subchapter B.

-- Can a REP rely on a security bond (bonding) to meet its financial obligations?
+- Can an applicant rely on a guarantor to meet the financial requirements?

 - Does the applicant need to be registered with the Secretary of State and the Comptroller's Office?

-- Do subcontractors or consultants of REPs need to be certified as REPs?
+Do third-party providers (i.e. subcontractors or consultants) of REPs need to be certified as REPs?

 No. However, REPs are responsible for the actions of their consultants and subcontractors.
 Review § 25.107(a)(1)(B) carefully regarding the functional role of a REP in the market.
 If a REP subcontracts any function of being a REP, the REP is held liable for the subcontractor's compliance with any applicable standards, such as customer protection standards established in Public Utility Commission Substantive Rules Chapter 25, Subchapter R. If a REP in any way subcontracts the collection of payments from electricity customers, the applicable standards for which the REP is held liable include the standards for the collection of transition charges established in § 25.108, relating to Financial Standards for Retail Electric Providers Regarding the Billing and Collection of Transition Charges, when such charges are assessed.